Best Brokers With Bracket Orders 2025

 In simple terms, a bracket order is a trade setup where a market or limit order is placed along with a stop loss and a take profit order.
 This setup creates a ‘bracket’ that locks in your expected price range for gains and losses.

-Bracket orders are particularly useful to:
+Bracket orders are particularly useful for:

 - Lock in price targets and manage risky trades.